+So, why did I wait so long to begin writing?
 The answer is very simple.
 I could barely read.
 That seemed an insurmountable obstacle when I was growing up.
 Getting through high school was no easy task.
 There was one thing on my side, which was my ability to retain most of what I heard.
 When it was time to take a test I drew on my memory.
 I graduated high school not knowing why I struggled.
-It was years later I discovered the villain in my life was dyslexia.
+Years later, I discovered the villain in my life was dyslexia.